tyan001/tyan001/README.md

-- 👋 Hi, I’m @tyan001
-- 👀 I’m interested in ...
-Deep Learning
-- 🌱 I’m currently learning ...
-CUDA and ML Acceleration
-- 💞️ I’m looking to collaborate on ...
-CUDA related acceleration
-- 📫 How to reach me ...
+- 👋 Hi, I’m @tyan001 I am a Doctoral student with 4+ years of experience in programming and deep learning.
+Proven track record in pioneering next-generation technologies and executing deep learning algorithms.
+Proficient in data organization for comprehensive analysis, with a collaborative approach that contributes to team success in solving real-world challenges.
+Eager to leverage expertise in deep learning to contribute to high-impact projects.

 <!---
 tyan001/tyan001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.